wiheto/netplotbrain/README.md

 There are two ways to specify nodes.

-1. Nodes: a pandas dataframe of cordinates
+1. Nodes: a pandas dataframe of coordinates

 2. Nodeimg: a 3D nifti image where each node has a different value.
 Alternatively, nodeimg can be dictionary to grab an atlas from templateflow.